Knotx/knotx/documentation/src/main/wiki/KnotxDeployment.md

   ]
 }
 ```
-As you see, it simply have list of modules (verticles) that Knot.x should start.
-Out of the box, no other configuration is required as each verticle
-is shipped with default config.
+As you see, it simply have list of modules that Knot.x should start.
+Out of the box, no other configuration is required as each module is shipped with its default config.

-However, at the production environment you must alter the configuration parameters such as port of HTTP server, or HTTP headers that are
+However, at the production environment you often need to alter the configuration parameters such as port of HTTP server, or HTTP headers that are
-being passed, or finally addresses to the client services that are going to be used for rendering dynamic content.
+being passed, or addresses of the client services used for rendering dynamic content.

 Thanks to the Knot.x capabilities you can provide your configurations that modifies defaults.
 There are two ways:
-- in your `knotx-starter.json` file add `config` section where you can put configuration for each Verticle you want to modify - but only elements that
+- In your `knotx-starter.json` file add `config` section for each module that needs default configuration to be modified.
+You only need to specify elements that
-you need to change.
+should be changed.
 Follow the guide of each Verticle to see the supported parameters.
-- through JVM properties, you can provide single values for desired fields (e.g. http port) or even whole json objects from external JSON file.
+- Through JVM properties, you can provide single values for desired fields (e.g. http port) or even whole json objects from external JSON file.
 Any parameter provided through system properties will always override default and starter values.
-- in some scenarios, it's also possible to create your own module that uses Knot.x core Verticle, where you can build the configuration from scratch.
+- It is also possible to create your own module that uses existing Knot.x Verticle.
+In that module you can build the configuration file from scratch.
-Such module might be also overridden using starter JSON and/or JVM properties.
+Such module configuration might be also overridden using starter JSON and/or JVM properties.

-### How to configure though starter JSON ?
+### How to configure Knot.x in starter JSON ?
 In your project specific `knots-starter.json` add `config` object.
-Inside, put field with configuration object for each module you want to change configuration for.
+For each module you want to configure put a field with configuration object.
-For instance, you want to modify configuration of KnotxServer module, you can do it as follows:
+For instance, if you want to modify configuration of KnotxServer module, you can do it as follows:
 ```json
 {
   "modules": [